WasmEdge/WasmEdge/docs/c_api.md

 ### Store

 [Store](https://webassembly.github.io/spec/core/exec/runtime.html#store) is the runtime structure for the representation of all instances of `Function`s, `Table`s, `Memory`s, and `Global`s that have been allocated during the lifetime of the abstract machine.
 The `Store` context in WasmEdge provides APIs to list the exported instances with their names or find the instances by exported names.
-For adding instances into `Store` contexts, please instantiate or register WASM modules or `Import Object` contexts via the `Interpreter` context.
+For adding instances into `Store` contexts, please instantiate or register WASM modules or `Import Object` contexts via the `Executor` context.

 1. List instances

     ```c
     WasmEdge_StoreContext *StoreCxt = WasmEdge_StoreCreate();
     /* ...
-Instantiate a WASM module via the interpreter context. */
+Instantiate a WASM module via the executor context. */
     ...

     /* Try to list the exported functions of the instantiated WASM module. */